 Our tip: If you're unfamiliar with the language the set lunch menu is a great way to order.
 But watch out for the prix fixe faux pas that could leave you out of pocket.

 Visiting the countryside: If you're traveling by rental car, never leave valuables in plain sight when parking in tourist sites and villages.
-Aix en Provence, for example, is a must see but also one of the worst for petty theft by criminals praying on rental cars.
+Aix en Provence, for example, is a must see but also one of the worst for petty theft by criminals preying on rental cars.
 The best advice is to just take all valuables from a rental car, don‘t leave anything important inside.
 So, leave luggage at the hotel first before visiting!

 Discover France, Loren Siekman